sijo-jose-accion/django-aws-template/README.md

 - Gulp based flow to build CSS/JS files and release directly to s3/cloudfront (based on `yo webapp`)
 - Better Security with 12-Factor recommendations
 - Logging/Debugging Helpers
-- Works on Python 3.6+
+- Works on Python 3.6+ with Django 2.1+

 ### Quick start: ###